drakesmelser54/HobbiTat/README.md

 ## Description:
-This is my capstone project for the June 2020 Savvy Coders Fullstack Bootcamp. _HobbiTat_ is a web app with mobile functionality that allows hobbyists to create profiles that showcase their skills, hobbies, and teachings and connect and exchange them with other members of their community.
+This is my capstone project for the June 2020 Savvy Coders Fullstack Bootcamp. _HobbiTat_ is a moneyless marketplace web app with mobile functionality that allows hobbyists to create profiles that showcase their skills and hobbies, and exchange them with other members of their community.